dgaydukov/cert-aws/files/sa.md

 ###### Wavelength
 Wavelength combines 5G networks with aws compute/storage services.
 You should use it when you want your aws services to be accessed from mobile devices with low latency.
 Wavelength Zone - aws infra (compute/storage) deployed directly to telecom provider's datacenter so traffic reach aws infra without leaving provider network.
-Carrier gateway - provides connection between subnet in watelength zone and telecom carrier (provider).
+Carrier gateway - provides connection between subnet in Wavelength zone and telecom carrier (provider).
 So it provides NAT service from subnet IP range to provider's IP range.
 Local Zone - aws solution where aws services are located locally near your end-users providing low latency.
 Outpost - aws rack with compute/memory devices that you install on-premises and run it through aws management console.